Year 2 consists of:

 Did you start before 2019?
 Then check the Celtic Languages and Culture Education and Examination Regulations to see which courses you will have to take.

 Some courses have limited space and have a shorter course registration period.
 So to be safe, it is best to register in time for your specialisation and the corresponding courses.

-A specialisation is a selection of 4 related courses within one area of English language and Culture.
-The programme offers 4 specialisations:
+A specialisation is a selection of 4 related courses.
+The Celtic Languages and Culture programme offers 2 specialisations:

-You will take your first 15 EC in elective courses (of the 60 EC you will have to complete before the end of your programme).
+In year 2 you take your first elective courses.
 As electives (your optional course profile), you choose components with a total study load of 60 EC.
 You can start with a minor, do an internship, go abroad or choose from a broad range of available courses.
 Make sure to check each course's entry requirements.